 UX/UI Case study : Sango App

-Sango is an app that gives you recipe ideas and help you create and organise shopping lists tailored to your diet.
+Sango is an app that gives you recipe ideas and helps you create and organise shopping lists tailored to your diet.

-I was the UI/UX designer for Sango, working alongside the developper.
+I was the UI/UX designer for Sango and created the branding.

 This project required a deep UX understanding due to its portability.
 I’ve focused a lot of effort on the effectiveness and efficiency of the design to ensure its accessibility and impact.

-Sango has two purposes: make your life easier and help you eat healthy.
+Sango has two purposes: to make your life easier and to help you eat healthily.

-The big goal of the app is to help people get healthier in an easy way.
-In a world of constant hustle, people often don’t have time to take care of themselve.
-They go to the gym but tend to not spend as much effort with food.
-When they finally get to the confort of their home after a long day, the last thing they want to do is take care of the food shopping.
+The biggest objective of the app is to help people get healthier in an easy way.
+In a world of constant hustle, people often don’t have time to take care of themselves.
+They go to the gym but tend to not spend as much effort on food.
+When they finally get to the comfort of their home after a long day, the last thing they want to do is take care of the food shopping.

 Sango allows you to tailor your diet and select your meals from a wide list of quality recipes handpicked by us.
-Sango also create a shopping list based on the recipes you have chosen and the number of people in your party and everything is done with a couple clicks.
+Sango also creates a shopping list based on the recipes you have chosen and the number of people at your party and everything is done with a couple of clicks.

-Here is some facts I learned about this subject :
+Here are some facts I learned about this subject :

 – Meal preps / chefs apps (Wecook, bigOven, …)